-Mary Kay Kane, Professor Edward Cooper The Quintessential Reporter, 46 University of Michigan Journal of Law Reform 631 (2013).
-Available at: http://repository.uchastings.edu/faculty_scholarship/1087
+Mary Kay Kane, Professor Edward Cooper: The Quintessential Reporter, 46 U. Mich.
+J.L.
+Reform 631 (2013). $A vailable\ at: http://repository.uchastings.edu/faculty_scholarship/1326$

 This Article is brought to you for free and open access by UC Hastings Scholarship Repository.
 It has been accepted for inclusion in Faculty Scholarship by an authorized administrator of UC Hastings Scholarship Repository.
 For more information, please contact marcusc@uchastings.edu.